-The EIA methodology applied to this EIA has been developed using the International Finance Corporation (IFC) standards and models, in particular Performance Standard 1, 'Assessment and management of environmental and social risks and impacts' (International Finance Corporation, 2017) (International Finance Corporation, 2012); Namibian Draft Procedures and Guidance for EIA and EMP; international and national best practice; and over 25 years of combined EIA experience.
-The process followed through the basic assessment is illustrated in Error!
-Reference source not found. and detailed further in the following sections.
+The EIA methodology applied to this EIA has been developed using the International Finance Corporation (IFC) standards and models, in particular Performance Standard 1, 'Assessment and management of environmental and social risks and impacts' (International Finance Corporation, 2017)(International Finance Corporation, 2012); Namibian Draft Procedures and Guidance for EIA and EMP (Republic of Namibia, 2008); international and national best practice; and over 25 years of combined EIA experience.
+The process followed through the basic assessment is illustrated in FIGURE 2 - ECC SCOPING PROCESS2 and detailed further in the following sections.